5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Management_Bus_(SMBus)_&_Memory_Controller_(MCHC)/README.md

 `kextstat | grep -E "AppleSMBusController|AppleSMBusPCI"`

-If the Termonal output contains the following 2 drivers, your SMBus is working correctly:
+If the Terminal output contains the following 2 drivers, your SMBus is working correctly:

 ![sbus_present](https://user-images.githubusercontent.com/76865553/140615883-3c8af435-b09a-4a3e-9746-28f8a05c9e37.png)